racerxr650r/avrOS/README.md

    Go to this [AVRDUDE github page](https://github.com/avrdudes/avrdude/wiki/Building-AVRDUDE-for-Linux) for instructions to clone, build, and install it from the latest source

+   > [!NOTE]
-   > :memo: **Note:** If you are using an older distribution based on Debian 10 or earlier, you may need to do this because the version the Debian/Ubuntu repositories does not support Atmel Ice and Serial UPDI programming interfaces.
+   > If you are using an older distribution based on Debian 10 or earlier, you may need to do this because the version the Debian/Ubuntu repositories does not support Atmel Ice and Serial UPDI programming interfaces.
 Distributions based on Debian 12 (Bookworm) will have a current version of AVRDUDE and this step is not required